-Cultivate your skills of inquiry, analysis, and communication through lively class discussions, study groups, and campus events.
-Start expanding your professional network through internships and student organizations like the Classics Club for a chance to meet like-minded peers at meetings and conferences.
-Truman has many resources to ensure your success, including a Language Learning Center where you have access to some of the most advanced language learning aids.
+No matter your major, an interdisciplinary minor in classical studies can add breadth and depth to all fields of study.
+You can develop experience with inquiry, analysis, and communication through lively class discussions, study groups, and campus events.
+You can also expand your professional network through student organizations, like the Classics Club, for a chance to meet like-minded peers at meetings and conferences.

 Learning aspects of ancient Greek and Roman languages and cultures, you develop a sense of how the ancients responded to the universal questions of the human experience.
 You also discover past worlds and their impact on modern societies.
 A classical studies minor can enhance professional degrees in politics, religion, literature, law, medicine, seminary, and more.